On the frozen wastes of Kastria…

-A spaceship explodes, and then the galaxy goes for a little spin.
+A spaceship explodes and the galaxy goes for a quick spin.

-Sue: OK, I think the acid just kicked in.
+Sue: Okay, I think the acid just kicked in.

-Sue: What a terrible start.
+Sue: A terrible start.
 I didn’t understand a single word of that.
 What just happened?
-Is it all going to be like this?

-Cue contemporary Earth.
-The TARDIS has landed in a quarry, which this week is doubling up for a, er, quarry.
-This throws Sue.
-She believes we’re back on Kastria after the thaw.
+The TARDIS lands in a quarry, which this week is doubling for a… wait for it… quarry.
+This throws Sue completely (she thinks we’re still on Kastria after the thaw).

-Sue: She looks like Andy Pandy.
-You know, I had a pair of dungarees just like Sarah Jane’s, but mine had blue and cream stripes and they were a little less flared at the bottom.
-It’s a very cute look.
+Sue: Sarah Jane looks like Andy Pandy this week.
+I had a pair of dungarees like hers, but mine were blue denim with cream stripes, and they were less flared at the bottom.
+It’s a cute look, mind.

-The Doctor is unperturbed by the deafening sound of sirens and he decides to hone his cricketing skills.
+The Doctor, unperturbed by the sound of distant sirens, decides to hone his cricketing skills.

 Sue: Well, that’s just bollocks, isn’t it?
 That rock wouldn’t have fallen over like that.
 It breaks the laws of physics.
-They must have used fishing wire to pull it over.
+They must have used some fishing wire to pull that over.

-The Doctor and Sarah are distracted by a man in a hard-hat waving at them from afar.
+The Doctor and Sarah are distracted by a man in a hard hat who’s waving at them from afar.